debops/debops/docs/getting-started.rst

 in the ``[debops_service_redis]`` group, otherwise deployment might not be completed successfully.

+..
+FIXME: might not be completed successfully

 Password authentication
 -----------------------

-The access to the Redis server is controlled by a password, users in a specific UNIX system group (by default ``redis-auth``) have access to the Redis Server configuration files and can read the password or use the custom ``redis-password`` script to retrieve it in their own scripts.
+The access to the Redis server is controlled by a password.
+Users in a specific UNIX system group (by default ``redis-auth``) have access to the Redis Server configuration files and can read the password or use the custom ``redis-password`` script to retrieve it in their own scripts.

 All hosts on a given DNS domain share the same Redis password for ease of use and easy failover.
-The Redis password is accessible through the Ansible local facts as ``ansible_local.redis.password`` variable.
+The Redis password is accessible through the Ansible local facts as ``ansible_local.redis.password``.

 To access the Redis instance via ``redis-cli`` command, you can invoke it like
 this:

 .. code-block:: console

-   redis-cli -a $(redis-password)
+   redis-cli -a "$(redis-password)"

 You can disable the password authentication by setting the :envvar:`redis__auth_password` to an empty string.